Features

 Everyone can see critical moments in the timeline

-Performance & Deployment
+Performance & Global Infrastructure

-Built for speed and global distribution
+Built for speed, reliability, and global distribution

-Multiple edge deployments with independent databases.
+Multiple edge deployments with independent databases ensure low-latency performance and automated failover across regions.

 Trading Shorthand for Shared Meaning